AKROGIS/ThemeManager/ThemeManager/Docs/ArcGIS Dependencies.md

 ## Map Controls

 `ThemeManager\UI\Forms\MainForm.cs` has the following ArcObjects references.
 This should be moved to the ArcGIS namespace.
+(Done 2021-06-07)

 * using ESRI.ArcGIS.Controls;
   * `AxToolbarControl()` at 1212
   * `AxMapControl()` at line 1222
 * using ESRI.ArcGIS.SystemUI;
   * `esriCommandStyles` on lines 1234 to 1239

+As of 2021-06-07 `ThemeManager\UI\Forms\Main.cs` "uses"
+`NPS.AKRO.ThemeManager.ArcGIS`.

+* `PreviewPage` created and used on lines 1129 to 1155.